Excel Notebook

 ="Q" & ROUNDUP(MONTH(C2) / 3, 0)

--- first day of month (for monthly grouping)
+-- first day of the month (for monthly grouping)

 =DATE(YEAR(C2), MONTH(C2), 1)